kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 is to use HKDF-Extract with the Salt being the current secret state and the Input Keying Material (IKM) being the new secret to be added.

-The key schedule proceeds as follows:
+The full key schedule proceeds as follows:

 ~~~
             0